Multimodal Latent Reasoning via Hierarchical Visual Cues Injection: Experiments

 \subsection{Adaptive Compute}

 To optimize the efficiency-performance trade-off, Huginn has implemented an adaptive computation mechanism that dynamically adjusts the number of recurrence iterations during inference.
-This optional mechanism let the model determines the termination of recurrence based on the convergence of hidden states.
-A relative change metric is defined as follow:
+This optional mechanism lets the model determine the termination of recurrence based on the convergence of hidden states.
+A relative change metric is defined as follows:

 To further enhance inference efficiency, Huginn adopts a specialized KV-cache management scheme with a periodic retrieval strategy.
-For the $i$-th token during the $r$-th recurrence step, the \textit{latest-m4} mechanism retrieves the KV-cache from the most recent valid step $j$ that aligns with the current block’s functional cycle.
+For the $i$-th token during the $r$-th recurrence step, the \textit{latest-m4} mechanism retrieves the KV-cache from the most recent valid step $j$ that aligns with the current block's functional cycle.
 Specifically, the \textit{latest-m4} lookup mechanism determines the retrieved cache index $j^*$ as: where $\mathcal{I}_{j,i} \in \{0, 1\}$ denotes the validity of the cache at step $j$ for token $i$, and $\equiv_4$ denotes congruence modulo 4.
 This periodic reuse of cache states maintains temporal consistency while significantly reducing redundant computations.

 This optimized caching framework provides the necessary infrastructure for dynamic inference.
-To quantify the computational savings, we analyze the average recurrence steps required for the first token under the adaptive early-exit setting (max $r=32$).
-As shown in Figure \ref{fig:compute_steps}, the integration of hierarchical cues significantly accelerates the convergence of hidden states across MMBench, MMStar, RealWolrdQA and ScienceQA$_{\text{img}}$.
-Specifically, we observe a substantial reduction in the mean reasoning steps: from 25.4 to 18.1 on MMBench, 24.9 to 17.7 on MMStar, and 24.8 to 17.0 on ScienceQA$_{\text{img}}$.
-Most notably, on RealWorldQA, the average computation depth drops from 25.5 to 14.5, representing a 43\% reduction in computational overhead.
-This marked leftward shift in the step distribution suggests that hierarchical visual cues provide more structured and representative features, allowing the model to satisfy the exit criterion much earlier.
-These results demonstrate that our approach not only improves performance but also achieves a significantly more optimized performance-to-compute ratio.
+To quantify the computational effect, we analyze the average recurrence steps required for the first token under the adaptive early-exit setting (max $r=32$).
+As shown in Figure \ref{fig:compute_steps}, incorporating hierarchical cues is associated with faster convergence of hidden states across MMBench, MMStar, RealWorldQA, and ScienceQA$_{\text{img}}$.
+Concretely, the mean reasoning steps decrease from 25.4 to 18.1 on MMBench, 24.9 to 17.7 on MMStar, and 24.8 to 17.0 on ScienceQA$_{\text{img}}$.
+On RealWorldQA, the average computation depth decreases from 25.5 to 14.5.
+This leftward shift in the step distribution suggests that hierarchical visual cues can provide useful multi-scale information that helps the model meet the exit criterion earlier in some cases.
+Overall, these results indicate that hierarchical cue injection is compatible with reducing the number of recurrence steps required under adaptive computation.